CropAi/Frontend/docs/README.md

 Just the page you need to use the most exciting stuff and analyze crop diseases.

-Use the `Upload Image` button to upload you desired image to analyze and it show have a preview ready for you to see, just as a confirmation.
+Use the `Upload Image` button to upload your desired image to analyze and it should have a preview ready for you to see, just as a confirmation.

 Just in case you selected the incorrect image  ( yes it happens with us as well 😴)  you can always use the `Change Image` button to change the image.